11 Tips to Create Incredible Light Painting Photos

-Light graffiti depends a lot on light intensity.
+The exposure you get from light graffiti or light trails depends a lot on light intensity.
 For this reason, you better select dimmable light sources.
 For better results, you have to vary the light intensity according to what you desire to see in order for all parts of your images receive the perfect amount of light.

 5. Do not use flashlights with hotspots.

 A hotspot is that circle of light that you see in the middle of the flashlight beam.
 If you use a flashlight with a hotspot, you will be having a hard time adjusting the light beams for the finer details in the image.
 If you cannot afford to buy a flashlight without a hotspot, you can be resourceful by putting a wax paper or tissue paper over the flashlight lens to reduce the hotspot.

 6. Vary the exposure times.

 If you are planning to come up with complicated patterns, you need exposure for at least 10 seconds.
 For light graffiti that uses more than one color, you need at least 20 seconds.
 You can also use the bulb mode in long exposure photography.

 Yes, the more light sources you use, the more creative your output will be.
 However, avoid putting too many images in one frame because it will appear cluttered.
 You need to have a focus point in a single frame so you can set your lens to manual focus.
 The simpler your image is, the more professional looking it will be.

 In order to get the best light painting images, light painters take multiple shots.
 Taking as many shots as possible will allow you to take care of each photo part separately.
 This is necessary when creating light graffiti photos.